-Enjoy this rewarding restaurant-quality meal with pan-seared shrimp smothered in a creamy garlic white wine sauce with fresh spinach and sun-dried tomatoes.
+Enjoy this rewarding restaurant-quality creamy garlic Tuscan shrimp with pan-seared shrimp smothered in a decadent garlic white wine sauce with fresh spinach and sun-dried tomatoes.

 Taking cues from the decadent Tuscan chicken pasta, today we’ll be making some creamy garlic Tuscan shrimp.
 This was so delicious, it took a lot of self-control not to scarf it all down and to leave it for dinner instead.
 The sauce is just perfect and so very addicting and you can use it for chicken and salmon too.
 It’s hearty, rewarding and perfect for a quick comfort meal or a romantic date night.